qangelot/selenium_scrap/README.md

 # selenium_scrap
+Using Selenium (testing library) to access data and do dynamic stuffs on websites :

+- get trip advisor reviews
-Using selenium to access trip advisor reviews, indeed job posting and linkedin job offer.
+- get indeed job posting
+- automate linkedin job offer
+- add instagram followers

-This allows to handle dynamic elements on the website, which is not possible with beautiful soup : click elements and fill in forms
+Selenium allows to handle dynamic elements on the website, which is not possible with Beautiful Soup (click elements, fill in forms...)